Introduction

 Test Library

-The test library is an augmented standard library, it contains all definitions in the standard library plus some additional modules and functions which help testing packages and debug regressions.
+The test library is an augmented standard library, it contains all definitions in the standard library plus some additional modules and functions which help testing packages more thoroughly and debug regressions.

 It defines the following modules: